x0pherl/pslb.club/index.md

 The host selects the book and comes up with their own way to prompt discussion about the book.
 We very much hope that each of our hosts will take a different approach to guiding discussion.
 They might ask questions, or share quotes or insights from the book and ask everyone to respond.

+## What are some tips for leading discussion?

+Below are a handful of tips that have worked well for us thus far:

+- Start with a round of introductions (if the group size is amenable to it).
+In addition to the usual asks (name, employer, job title), consider asking a question of your own (e.g., What brought you here today?).

+- Come up with a handful of questions that are relevant to the book content.
+They may be questions taken directly from the book, or questions that came to mind as you were reading it.

+- Lead questions with relevant quotes and ideas from the book.
+This helps provide context for folks who may not have read the entire book.

+- Extract characters or personas from the book and ask attendees to comment on them.
+Push to consider both positive and negative interpretations.

 ---

 ## Code of Conduct